ahenyao/dnsmasq-webconfig/README.md

 If everything was done correctly you should see panel when visiting http://dnsmasq.example.com (or your domain).
 On OpenWRT go to http://dnsmasq.example.com:8080

-## Opening Issues
+# 🚩 Opening Issues
 If you find a bug or want to request some feature, feel free to open an issue
 1. Check if it wasn't mentioned
 2. If not, click on the "New issue" button
 3. Describe issue or feature.
 Please include OS and dependencies versions and screenshots.

-I will try to reach out as fast as I can
+I will try to reach out as soon as I can

-## 🪪 License
+# 🪪 License

 This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html).